-The Wholesaling Calculator allows you to go in and determine your Maximum Allowable Offer for your next potential wholesale deal.
-You’ll simply walk step by step through the questions and you’ll be able to make better, faster, more confident decisions.
+This calculator allows you to go in and determine your MAO for your next potential wholesale deal.
+You’ll simply walk step by step through the questions, and you’ll be able to make better, faster, more confident decisions.

-Let me show you a quick video of how this calculator works.
-I’ll use the example from this post.
+Here’s a quick video of how it works, using the example from this post:

 As you can see, all those confusing numbers become a lot more manageable when you walk through the process step by step.
-The Wholesaling Calculator can even help you determine the repair costs by walking step by step through the various components of the house that need to be repaired!
+The calculator can even help anyone wholesaling houses determine the repair costs by walking step by step through the various components of the home that needs to be repaired!

-Another great thing about the Wholesaling Calculator: You can choose whether or not you are planning to sell to a house flipper or a landlord AND print out PDF reports specifically designed to sell your deal to those cash buyers.
-These reports were designed to show the cash buyer exactly what they need to see to make a decision — and make you look incredibly organized in the process.
+Another great thing about it: you can choose whether or not you are planning to sell to a house flipper or a landlord and print out PDF reports specifically designed to sell your deal to those cash buyers.
+These reports were structured to show the cash buyer exactly what they need to see to make a decision—and make you look incredibly organized in the process.

 The wholesaling calculator was designed by investors, for investors, and contains all the information needed to make a great deal.
 As a free BiggerPockets user, you can go in and test the calculator three times.
 After that, you need to upgrade to a BiggerPockets Pro Membership in order to use it.

-One thing the calculator can not do for you is to determine the ARV, which is the most important number in the entire math process.
+One thing the calculator cannot do for you is determine a property’s ARV.
+And this is the most important number in the entire math process.
 Every single number is subtracted from this figure, so it must be accurate to continue.

 If a home sold 20 miles away, it’s likely not close enough.
-If a home sold with four bedrooms and your potential deal has 2 bedrooms, it’s likely not similar enough.
-If a home sold in terrible condition, it’s likely not similar enough because you are looking for the “after repair value” — in other words, the home in good condition.
+If a home sold with four bedrooms and your potential deal has two bedrooms, it’s likely not similar enough.
+If a home sold in terrible condition, it’s likely not similar enough because you are looking for the “after repair value”—in other words, the home in good condition.

-Although it’s unlikely to find a recently sold home that is identical, to estimate the ARV you need to get as close as possible and make slight corrections.
+Although it’s unlikely you’ll find a recently sold home that is identical, to estimate the ARV, you need to get as close as possible and make slight corrections.
 Two bathrooms versus one?
-Compensate for it in your numbers (an extra bathroom is sure to add some value, right?).
-If your property has 2,000 square feet and the recent sold one has 1,500, compensate for that (because more square footage should be worth more, right?).
+Compensate for it in your numbers.
+(An extra bathroom is sure to add some value, right?)
+If your property has 2,000 square feet and a recently sold one has 1,500, compensate for that (because more square footage should be worth more, too).

 An Easier Way to Find ARV